Cat food puzzles enriching one cat's life

 Cats have a different idea of how to have fun with puzzles than people do.
 Putting the pieces together?
 Boring.
 Batting them onto the floor?
 Awesome.

 But there’s another kind of puzzle made just for pets: food puzzles.
 They’re not only fun, they can help keep pets healthy, too.
-And Eli, a nine-year-old cat at the Sanctuary, has taken his love of puzzles to a new level.
+And Eli, a nine-year-old cat at Best Friends Animal Sanctuary, has taken his love of puzzles to a new level.
 In fact, he’s become somewhat of a fanatic.

 More important, food puzzles are helping Eli with his appetite, because until he was encouraged to play with his food, he wasn’t too interested in eating.